Moscow Metro Launches New Train: Domestic Tech Boosts Line 2

 Main Body:

 The first Moskva-2026 series train has begun serving passengers on Moscow Metro’s busy Line 2, one of the city’s oldest and most vital transport arteries.
 The launch follows a rigorous period of non-passenger testing where specialists from Metrowagonmash meticulously evaluated every system and mechanism to ensure operational readiness and safety.
-The deployment represents the latest step in a comprehensive modernization plan for the capital’s metro system, introducing state-of-the-art technology and design to enhance the daily commute for millions of residents.
+The deployment represents the latest step in a detailed modernization plan for the capital’s metro system, introducing state-of-the-art technology and design to enhance the daily commute for millions of residents.

 Building on the successful foundation of previous Moskva-series models, the 2026 iteration introduces significant upgrades focused on passenger experience and efficiency.
 The train’s capacity has been increased by 10% compared to legacy “numbered” trains, while door width has been expanded by 32% to facilitate faster boarding and alighting.
 Internally, the train cars feature continuous, joint-free seating, larger glass surfaces in vestibules for a more open feel, and an advanced climate control system with new ceiling-mounted air distribution channels.
 Further enhancements include modernized surveillance cameras and a redesigned passenger-driver communication system, all illuminated by completely new lighting schemes in the end cars.

 The introduction of the Moskva-2026 is a cornerstone of a wider industrial strategy focused on import substitution and technological sovereignty in Russia’s critical infrastructure sectors.
 The emphasis on using “entirely from domestic components” mirrors similar government-led initiatives in other industries, such as aviation.
 This commitment is underpinned by substantial long-term agreements, including a June 2025 order for over 700 additional Moskva-2026 cars for delivery between 2026 and 2027.
-Furthermore, Transmashholding is already delivering 560 Moskva-2024 cars for Line 2 and the expanding Troitskaya line.
+Additionally, Transmashholding is already delivering 560 Moskva-2024 cars for Line 2 and the expanding Troitskaya line.
 All new rolling stock is covered by a life-cycle contract, making the manufacturer fully responsible for the trains’ technical condition and availability throughout their operational lifespan.

 Key Takeaways